2024 Office of the Ombuds Report

 We can assist you if you interact with FINRA and:

-• You have concerns of unfair practices or treatment.
+- You have concerns of potentially unfair practices or treatment.

 Initial Contact

-• We will listen to you, ask questions, and discuss your matter.
+- We will listen to you, ask questions, and discuss your questions or concerns.

 Next Steps

-• We will determine if and/or how we can assist you.
+- We will determine if and how we can assist you.

-• We will review documents and other records relating to your matter.
+- We will review documents and other records relating to your questions or concerns.

-• If appropriate and without sharing confidential information, we will discuss your matter with management.
+- If appropriate and without sharing confidential information, we will discuss your concerns with management.

 Resolution

-During a time of rapid change, ombuds are a source of insight and guidance for organizations.
-The topics our constituents raise provide early warning signs for emerging issues.
-FINRA’s Office of the Ombuds shares—in a manner that protects confidentiality—issues and concerns to inform the organization of potential challenges and their associated risk.
-When appropriate, we also offer recommendations that may include changes to procedures, policies, and FINRA rules.
+FINRA’s Office of the Ombuds provides a critical resource for FINRA stakeholders and can be a source of insight and guidance.
+The questions and concerns we hear often provide early warning signs for emerging issues.
+We share—in a manner that protects confidentiality when requested—issues and concerns to inform the organization of potential opportunities for improvement.
+When appropriate, we offer recommendations that may include changes to procedures, policies, and FINRA rules.
+The following are examples of topics we addressed in 2024.

 What does the Office of the Ombuds NOT do?